 For each Immunization Clinic you run, you want to have clearly defined roles so everyone knows who is responsible for what.
 We suggest filling out a list and posting this in places where people will know who is doing what activities for the clinic.
 This is especially important if different people are working different Immunization Clinic shifts and roles may change.

-Consider how to fill these roles within your broader team, including allied health, office assistants, other connected clinicians, and volunteers from your community.
+Fill these roles within your broader team, including allied health, office assistants, other connected clinicians, and even volunteers from your community.
 Recruiting people you might not think of for specific roles for the immunization clinic is a great way to build capacity (e.g. a dietitian can be a great person to do the pre-visit screening).

 PHAC has a very robust roles list, which is suitable for larger, stand alone clinics.
 For more detail on scope of roles, please look here: